cb-geo/lbm-doc/background.md

 In this equation the vector $\rho\mathbf{u}=\mathbf{j}$ is called the $\textbf{momentum density}$ or $\textbf{mass flux density}$.

 ## Conservation of Momentum
-### Euler Equation
+### Euler Equations

-The Euler equation describes the conservation of momentum in an ideal fluid and is expressed as follows:
+The Euler equations describes the conservation of momentum in an ideal fluid and are expressed as follows:

 $$ \frac{\partial(\rho\mathbf{u})}{\partial t}+\nabla.(\rho\mathbf{uu})=-\nabla p + \mathbf{F} $$

 where $\textbf{F}$ is the external body force.

-This equation can be also written in a more general form:
+These equations can be also written in a more general form:

 $$ \frac{\partial(\rho\mathbf{u})}{\partial t}+\nabla.\Pi=\textbf{F} $$

-which is called the $\textbf{Cauchy momentum equation}$, where the $\textbf{momentum flux}$ density tensor is defined as:
+which are called the $\textbf{Cauchy momentum equations}$, where the $\textbf{momentum flux}$ density tensor is defined as:

 $$ \Pi_{\alpha\beta}=\rho u_{\alpha}u_{\beta}-\sigma_{\alpha\beta} $$

-In this equation $\sigma_{\alpha\beta}$ is the $\textbf{stress tensor}$ which corresponds to the non-direct momentum transfer of the moving fluid.
+In these equations $\sigma_{\alpha\beta}$ is the $\textbf{stress tensor}$ which corresponds to the non-direct momentum transfer of the moving fluid.

-### Navier-Stokes Equation
+### Navier-Stokes Equations

-Since the Euler equation describes the behavior of ideal fluids, it does not account for energy loss.
+Since the Euler equations describe the behavior of ideal fluids, it does not account for energy loss.
 In real fluids, the momentum will dissipate in tranfer from one fluid element to another, thus, a viscosity term in needed.
 To this end, the $\textbf{viscous stress tensor $\sigma'$}$ can be defined as follows:

 $$ \sigma'_{\alpha\beta}=\eta(\frac{\partial u_{\alpha}}{\partial x_{\beta}}+\frac{\partial u_{\beta}}{\partial x_{\alpha}})+\zeta\delta_{\alpha\beta}\frac{\partial u_{\gamma}}{\partial x_{\gamma}}$$